nelsonjr/chef-webinars/getting-started/README.md

 TODO(nelsonjr): Explain what needs to change in the recipes so it can run on a customer's environment.

+1. Change project name
+2. Change service account
+3. Copy bootstrap to your own bucket
+4. Copy the `<org>-validator.pem` to your own bucket
+5. (optional) Copy the `server.crt` to your own bucket

 ## Security Considerations

 See details @ [Security Considerations][security] page.